-Inclinometers are most suitable for recording inclinations with respect to the earth’s center and transmitting them back to a higher-level control as a position response.
-The basis of previous inclinometers (also known as inclination sensors, slope finders or clinometers) was a simple pendulum that changed direction by a tilting movement.
-This change in direction was then evaluated optically, inductively, electronically or on a capacitive basis.
+Inclination sensors (inclinometers) are ideally suited for recording inclinations with respect to the Earth’s center and transmitting them back to a higher-level controller as position feedback.
+The basis of previous inclinometers (also known as inclination sensors, slope finders or clinometers) was a simple pendulum that changed direction by a tilting movement This change in direction was then evaluated optically, inductively, electronically or on a capacitive basis.

-The measured data is output directly as analog (0…10 Volt or 4…20 mA) or as digital (RS232) values or via per CANopen.
-When using the CANopen interface, a bus operation is also possible for up to 127 participants.
+The measured data are output directly as analog (0…10 volt or 4…20 mA), as digital (RS232) values or via CANopen.
+When using the CANopen interface, bus operation with up to 127 subscribers is also possible.

-The SIKO tilt sensors feature additional benefits including free programmability of various parameters (e.g. filter, sense of rotation, zero point) via RS232 or CANopen or the restriction of the measurement range to the customer application (e.g. 45 °… 180 °) by means of the teach-in function
+However, the SIKO inclinometers have other advantages, such as the free programmability of various parameters (e.g., filter, direction of rotation, zero point) via RS232 or CANopen or the limitation of the measuring range via teach-in function on the customer application.(e.g., 45 °… 180°).

-The encoder's zero point can be set via a separate PIN in the on-site application (teach-in function).
+The encoder can be set to zero directly on site in the application using a separate PIN (teach-in function).

 Additional advantages are the easy installation of the encoder onto the surface to be measured (by means of simple screwing) as well as a high IP protective class.
-All encoders have at least an IP67.
-Many encoders are protected against submersion in water for a long period (IP68) or against splashing (IP69k).
+All encoders have at least IP67.
+Many encoders are also protected against permanent immersion in water (IP68) or splash water (IP69k).

 There are many areas where inclinometers can be used.
-Inclinometers can be found in the area of renewable energies for measuring the inclination of heliostat modules (photovoltaic modules, solar mirrors) or parabolic channel systems.
+For example, you will find inclinometers in the field of renewable energies for measuring the inclination of downstream heliostat modules (photovoltaic modules, solar mirrors) or parabolic channel systems.

-The tilt / inclination encoders are also often used in medical technology due to their high resistance to X-ray radiation.
-Many CT (computed tomography), MRI (magnetic resonance imaging) or X-ray systems measure the adjustment of a radiation arm with the help of a highly accurate inclinometer.
+The tilt/inclination encoders are also used in medical technology because of their high resistance to X-rays.
+Many CT (computer tomography), MRI (magnetic resonance tomography) or X-ray systems measure the adjustment of a treatment arm with the help of a highly accurate inclination sensor.

 Inclinometers complement SIKO Absolute Rotary Encoders particularly well in the field of mobile automation.